Retiortuk/Ngopi-Web/README.md

         <!-- NAVBAR-END -->
 ```
 Inside of .nav-2 there are menus wrapped by UL and LI in HTML
-there are Home, Featured, Menu and About Ngopi. they are centered align is responsive desaign if the dimension small enough About Ngopi. .nav-item will be removed knowing that it's not the important.
+there are Home, Featured, Menu and About Ngopi. they are centered align is responsive design if the dimension small enough About Ngopi. .nav-item will be removed knowing that it's not the important.